stevavoliajvar/stop_cloudflare/PEOPLE.md

 "One large company (CloudFlare) deciding who can visit what." by @[OhNoItsFusl](https://twitter.com/OhNoItsFusl/status/680144362773319681)

+"I am not a robot.
+TURN OFF YOUR FUCKING #CLOUDFLARE BULLSHIT. #CloudflareIsEvil" by @[AnalSystemist](https://twitter.com/AnalSystemist/status/810912761035313154)

 "So CloudFlare you block my surf because I'm behind a vpn protection?" by @[manuzful](https://twitter.com/manuzful/status/677474770867351553)

 "In hindsight, I'm an idiot for not taking the decrypt/recrypt into account" by @[Firesphere](https://twitter.com/Firesphere/status/756693331762184192)